bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. create a contructor function and set state

-2. Describe the different phases of the component lifecycle.
+2. Describe the different phases of the component lifecycle. componet did mount is when its first created comonet did update is when the componet updates due to state change compentet will didmount is when the component "dies"

 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.
+any code that changes with state

-5. Describe how to test a React component with React Testing Library.
+5. Describe how to test a React component with React Testing Library make sure the output is what you ecxpect it to be

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.